 Learning And Teaching

 All children receive a well-balanced, broad-based curriculum, centred around the National Curriculum subjects and Religious Education.
-There is a strong emphasis upon the skills of English, Maths and RE which give access to all other areas of learning.
+There is a strong emphasis upon the skills and knowledge requirements of English, Maths and RE which give access to all other areas of learning.
+Our curriculum is wrapped around a key theme and text in which appropriate subjects are the key drivers for teaching and learning.

 The core subjects are English, Mathematics, Science and RE.
 The Foundation subjects are Design Technology, Art, Music, Physical Education, History and Geography.
 We also provide P.S.C.H.E.
 (Personal, Social and Health Education and Citizenship).
 Years 3 - 6 also receive one session of Spanish a week.

 We believe that there are aspects of learning such as independence, collaboration, responsibility and self-confidence which are essential for children to develop, not only as pupils but as members of society.
-Spiritual, moral, social, and cultural developments have a high profile in our school community and sit alongside our 9 core christian values in all that we do.
+Spiritual, moral, social, and cultural (SMSC) developments have a high profile in our school community and sit alongside our 9 core christian values in all that we do.
 We promote a positive and succeeding ethos which we believe enhances self-esteem and self-motivation.
-The Christian ethos of our school is central to our thinking and we encourage children to be tolerant, caring and kind to one another.
+We use 'Growth Mindset' to develop positive attitudes to learning across our school.
+The Christian ethos of our school is central to our thinking and we encourage children to be tolerant, caring and kind to one another whilst always showcasing our core values.

 Teachers plan their work in a variety of ways, ensuring that we adopt a thematic approach to learning as well as meeting the needs of the children.
 We work hard to ensure that our curriculum offers all our children opportunities to develop a love of learning both indoors and outside in our beautiful setting.
 Children may work individually, in pairs or small groups, or in whole class sessions.